 Rebecca Pacheco graduated with a Masters of Social Work from Ryerson University.
 She has over 5 years research experience and has led and assisted on many research projects.
 She is driven by her passion for gender equity and her research interests include technology-facilitated sexual violence and gender-based violence.
 She completed her undergrad in Social Development Studies at the University of Waterloo where she minored in political science and specialized in social policy and social action.

 At the National Office, Rebecca has coordinated national projects, including the Accelerator Project which aimed to promote financial literacy and economic empowerment in women and families in accessing government benefits for education savings.
 She is the lead on YWCA’s iMPACTS project, Not Online.
 Not on Campus., which is a research-based project aiming to address sexual violence and dismantle rape culture on post-secondary campuses.

-Mercy Maina is a driven digital marketing professional with 8 years’ experience in planning and implementing campaigns, designing, and optimizing digital engagement strategies and structuring advertising compliance methodology with the aim of growing revenue and engagement both online and offline.
+Mercy Maina is a data driven digital marketing professional with 8 years’ experience in planning and implementing campaigns, designing, and optimizing digital engagement strategies and structuring advertising compliance methodology with the aim of growing revenue and engagement both online and offline.

 Mercy started her marketing career in Finland and has worked on established and growing organizations, with a key focus on agile management of digital projects and incorporating data and technology.
 She has developed a wide range of experience in digital strategies, media planning, and buying on multiple levels specifically designed to maximize ROI and lasting relationships.